More than just a pretty view…

 - Eurasian Watermilfoil (non-native, invasive)

-Remember that no matter how close to shore, aquatic plants growing in public waters are owned by the State, which enforces strict regulations on vegetation removal, even for non-native and invasive species.
+No matter how close to shore, aquatic plants growing in public waters are owned by the State, which enforces strict regulations on vegetation removal, even for non-native and invasive species.
 Before attempting to control or remove any aquatic plants, contact your local Minnesota Department of Natural Resources office at (952) 496-4141.
-MN DNR staff can help identify plants, guide you through restrictions, and assist in identifying whether a permit will be required.
+DNR staff can help identify plants, guide you through restrictions and assist in identifying whether a permit will be required.

 Eradicating all aquatic plants is neither practical nor wise, but by taking informed action against problematic plant species, lake users can enjoy the lakes they desire and maintain a healthy ecosystem.

 - Minnesota Department of Natural Resources:

 - DNR aquatic plant regulations and approved herbicides.